Icenium/icenium-cli/README.md

 Change the path to the `icenium-cli` working copy above to match your own.
 Restart Bash and you're ready to go!

+Continuous integration
+===
+The CI task is located on the [Icenium Jenkins server](http://bpc15:8080/job/icenium-cli%20CI%20Build/).
+There you can see the status of the project, the linter statistics and the test run results.

+After building the packaged module, it is copied to \\telerik.com\Resources\BlackDragon\Builds\icenium-cli

 [1]: http://visionmedia.github.io/mocha/#interfaces
 [2]: http://chaijs.com/api/assert/
 [3]: http://chaijs.com/guide/styles/#assert